Books I can recommend

 -

-Far Tortuga by Matthiessen An incredible stream of consciousness writing style that may drive you nuts.
+Far Tortuga by Matthiessen An incredible stream of consciousness writing

 -

-Mama Makes Up Her Mind by Bailey White Beautifully written, hilarious down-home stories without the terminal drowsiness
+Mama Makes Up Her Mind by Bailey White Beautifully written, hilarious down-home

-of Garrison Kiellor
+stories without the terminal drowsiness of Garrison Kiellor

 -